Tengfei-Wang/Implicit-Internal-Video-Inpainting/README.md

 ```

 #### Basic training
 Modify the `config/train.yml`, which indicates the video path, log path, and training iterations,etc..
-The training iterations depends on the video length, and it typically takes 30,000 ~ 80,000 iterations for convergence for 100-frame videos.
+The training iterations depends on the video length, and it typically takes 30,000 ~ 80,000 iterations for convergence for 100-frame videos (one a single GPU).
 By default, we only use reconstruction loss for training, and it works well for most cases.
 ```
 python train.py